rbicker/webfront-lib/README.md

 This library is intended to be used as git submodule for SPA projects.
 The goal was to write a minimalistic replacement for frontend frameworks like react or vue in typescript with no dependencies.
 This README is also a reminder for myself on how I personally would like to create web projects.

-The library is provided "as is", feel free to for it or use it for inspiration.
+The library is provided "as is", feel free to fork it.

 # Visual Studio Code
 ## Extensions